 Ovarian tissue cryopreservation

 Ovarian tissue freezing is an experimental option available for female patients.
-The advantage of ovarian tissue freezing does not require time to stimulate eggs in the ovary with medication and can be done quickly.
-Ovarian tissue freezing also requires
+The advantage of ovarian tissue freezing is that it does not require time to stimulate eggs in the ovary with medication and can be done quickly.
+Ovarian tissue freezing

-a surgical procedure, in which an entire ovary is removed, processed, frozen, and stored for future use.
+also requires a surgical procedure, in which an entire ovary is removed, processed, frozen, and stored for future use.
 When the patient wishes to become pregnant, the tissue is then thawed and re-implanted.
-There is also active research in extracting immature eggs
+There is also active research regarding

 Elizabeth Ginsburg, MD,